AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

    - Fetch updated settings every 15 seconds.
    - Read sensor data and update the OLED display.
    - Send sensor and actuator data to the backend server every 15 seconds.
+   - Allow manual configuration of system parameters via the **Settings Menu**.
 3. The backend server will:
    - Store the data in Firebase.
    - Add a timestamp in CST.
+   - Override current settings in the database with updated settings received from the ESP32.

 ---